AhaRobot: A Low-Cost Open-Source Bimanual Mobile Manipulator for Embodied AI: Teleoperation

-It is essential to develop a simple and useful teleoperation method for Embodied AI.
-We aim to design a teleoperation system for dual-arm mobile robots that is simple to construct, cost-effective, and sufficiently accurate while supporting fully remote operation—realizing the vision that ``everyone can teleoperate a robot, just on their dining table" and unlocking the potential for data crowdsourcing to alleviate the data scarcity problem in embodied AI.
-We propose RoboPilot, a system comprising two passive handles, four Hall-effect pedals, a camera, and an ESP32 microcontroller.
-The construction cost for a single workstation is only \$50, and the system removes the need for bulky head-mounted displays, allowing for long-duration and fully remote teleoperation.
-A typical teleoperation workstation is shown in~\cref{fig:teleop-workstation}.
-The two handles capture the 6-DoF poses of the operator's left and right hands, which are then retargeted to the end-effectors of the robotic arms via inverse kinematics.
+We target a dual-arm mobile teleoperation system that is easy to set up, low-cost, and accurate enough for fully remote operation, thereby enabling broader participation in data collection to mitigate data scarcity in embodied AI.
+We propose \tele, a system comprising two 26-faced marker-based handles, four Hall-effect pedals, a webcam, and an ESP32 microcontroller.
+As shown in~\cref{fig:teleop-workstation}, the entire workstation costs only \textit{\$50} and requires no head-mounted display, making it suitable for long-duration fully remote teleoperation.
+The two handles capture the 6-DoF poses of the operator's left and right hands, which are then retargeted to the joint space of the robotic arms via inverse kinematics.
 The four Hall-effect pedals control the movement of the robot's base, the opening and closing of the left and right grippers, and the large-scale movement of the lifting slider.

-\textbf{26-Faced Motion Capture Handle:} We use AprilTag \cite{olsonAprilTagRobustFlexible2011} to capture the 6-DoF pose of the handle.
-A common method is to construct a 6-faced cube, but the perspective-n-point (PnP) algorithm with coplanar points exhibits pose ambiguity \cite{schweighoferRobustPoseEstimation2006}, particularly when the markers are parallel to the camera plane.
-This issue causes spikes in the estimated rotation, leading to low accuracy.
-To address this limitation, we designed a new marker configuration using a 26-faced polyhedron.
-When oriented toward the camera, multiple markers occupy non-coplanar positions, ensuring that the camera can detect at least three non-coplanar tags simultaneously from any viewpoint.
-We positioned our tag on a rotating platform and performed three complete rotations.
-Then, we measured both positional and rotational errors.
-As shown in~\cref{fig:err-comparison}, experimental results demonstrate that our 26-faced polyhedron significantly outperforms the conventional 6-faced cube, reducing the rotational error by 80\% and the translational error by 79\%, achieving an average positional accuracy of 3 mm.

-\textbf{Pedals for Movement:} We employed four Hall-effect pedals to capture pedal press data.
-The pedals support two modes: walking mode and operation mode.
-Mode switching is controlled via keyboard shortcuts, with the pedals serving dual functions across the two modes.
-Detail functions are shown in~\cref{fig:teleop-workstation}.
-To ensure stable object gripping during base movement, the gripper's position can be locked using a designated keyboard key.

-\textbf{Web-based Teleoperation Interface:} We developed a web-based teleoperation client for the operator.
-The capture and pose estimation of the 26-faced polyhedron are processed entirely on the client side using WebAssembly and OpenCV.js, ensuring the operator's privacy and data security.
-The four pedals transmit data via WebSerial, facilitated by an ESP32 microcontroller.
-The keyboard is used to issue specific commands, such as resetting the robotic arm's position, switching the pedal mode, or locking the gripper.
-Video streams from the robot's three cameras are transmitted to the web interface via WebRTC, while the handle's 6-DoF pose data, along with keyboard and pedal inputs, are sent back to the robot through the WebRTC DataChannel.